stargazer5585/VirtualDiscovery/pages/about.md

 ### Functional Requirements

-Expected functional requirements for these varied user groups include:
+Expected functional requirements for the expected user groups include:
 - Distinguish between objects by using unique identifiers
 - The ability to search or browse by title
 - The ability to search or browse by creator